ropensci-review-tools/autotest/README.md

 #> function [ExpStat] issued a Warning: Chi-squared approximation may be incorrect
 #> Warning: Function [ExpStat] errors on list-columns when submitted as Y
 #>   Error message: unimplemented type 'list' in 'orderVector1'
+#> function [ExpStat] issued a Warning: Chi-squared approximation may be incorrect
 #> Function [ExpStat] issued a Warning: Chi-squared approximation may be incorrect
 #> ✖ ExpStat
 ```